Bhopal, Toxic Trespass

 Here you will find all of the versions of the song that have been recorded so far, all with equally stunning videos, and we welcome all musicians to take the song and make their own version, in whatever way they see fit, using these lyrics & chords as a starting point…

-Bhopal in 2 Minutes
+Bhopali in 2 Minutes

-A short film specially made for the BMA, by Van Maximilian Carlson.
-Director of award winning documentary Bhopali, simply expressing the disaster story in 2 minutes.
+A short film specially made for the BMA, by Van Maximilian Carlson, director of award winning documentary Bhopali, simply expressing the disaster story in 2 minutes.